Praqma/helmsman/docs/how_to/move_charts_across_namespaces.md

 ```
 Since, we changed the Reclaim Policy to Retain, the PV will stay around (with all your data).

-3. The PV is now the **Released** state but not yet available for mounting.
+3. The PV is now in the **Released** state but not yet available for mounting.

 ```
 kubectl get pv